ebs-universe/fpv-gcc/docs/usage.rst

 .. rubric:: --sar

-Prints ouy a sumary of memory utilization per library archive file, sorted by the total static memory footprint of each file.
+Prints out a summary of memory utilization per library archive file, sorted by the total static memory footprint of each file.
 Object files which were included directly show up here as object files.